hbkworld/open-api-tutorials/tutorials/streaming_multi_module.md

 print("Measurement stopped")

-# Close the streaming connections, data files, and recorder instances on eacn module
+# Close the streaming connections, data files, and recorder instances on each module
 for m in modules:
     m["stream_sock"].close()
     m["stream_file"].close()